MicrosoftDocs/visualstudio-docs/mac/tf-version-control.md

     ![Create a new workspace dialog showing default options](media/tfvc-workspace1.png)

-1. Select the "$" folder to map all Team projects on your server to the same workspace, or select an individual project, and click **OK**:
+1. Select the "$" folder to map all projects on your server to the same workspace, or select an individual project, and click **OK**:

     ![Browse for folder dialog showing all projects](media/tfvc-workspace2.png)

-1. Select the location on your local machine that you wish mp the project(s) to and click **Select Folder**.
+1. Select the location on your local machine that you wish to map the project(s) to and click **Select Folder**.
 1. Confirm the details of the new workspace by pressing **OK**

     ![Create new workspace dialog with working folder added](media/tfvc-workspace3.png)